Vyral/ron-heir-recruiting/_posts/2021-07-15-how-networking-can-help-you-grow-your-business.md

 excerpt: Here’s how you can grow your network and start getting extra sales.
 enclosure:
 pullquote: >-
-  Be part of the 10% and create relationships with the leaders, and you’ll be more likely to find new clients.
+  Be part of the 10%, create relationships with the leaders, and you’ll be more likely to find new clients.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: false